TimmDay/tucker-tracker/readme.md

 - yarn build:dev to build a development version
 - yarn run dev-server toview the development version

+## Ways to Improve the project
+- include a firestore database to persist user data across sessions for multiple users
+- include InfoWindow components to display above the map markers of the selected restaurant locations
+- restrict unnecessary API calls to the maps api (shouldComponentUpdate)
+- expand the test suite

 # Docs for APIs used

 ### Maps API